vishavdhir/rewards/README.md

 * It is assumed, user will always pass a valid customer id.
 Refer resources/static/transactions.json to get the valid customer Ids for testing.
 * Repository is created only for the demoonstration purpose.
 Lot of the things are requiring corrections, e.g project structure, input/output objects etc
 * Repository is using static data embedded as json document.
+* Code is working and tested manually using the static data used for mocking.
+(Only SANITY Test cases executed).
+* Will be adding JUnit Test cases at later stage if time permitted.